LittleLlama246/development/README.md

 2. User Control and Freedom: Users are able to reset their filter choices and can add and take out dogs to their favorites list.
 This gives users the freedom to undo their actions.

-3. Aesthetic and Minimalist Design: There is very little text on the screen, and the text that is  very clear about what different numbers mean or how different inputs will affect the dog list ("Sort By" & "Filter By" headers, legends for each fieldset, etc.) Additionally, each dog listing has a consistent design, only showing a few of the fields.
+3. Aesthetic and Minimalist Design: There is very little text on the screen, and the text that is very clear in meaning and functionality ("Sort By" & "Filter By" headers, legends for each fieldset, etc.) Additionally, each dog listing has a consistent design, only showing a few of the fields.
+Fields that are listed on the sort bar are not repreated on the dog cards, but the users are able to see on the left bar which items are choosen, keeping the simplistic design withing forcing the users to recal their selections.

 4. Recognition rather than Recall: The entirety of the application is on one page.
 Therefore, the user does not have to remember previous actions.
 ### Organization of Components